braindef/Bourdieu_App/README.md

 * if i ignore you (i guess that never hapened, normally i'm the ignored one)
     * maybe you ended up in the spam folder or you hurt me so much that i must protect myself

-* if i throw my head against the wall or otherwise hurt myself
+* if i hit my head against the wall or cut myself (self-harm)
     * someone really hurt me, existencial crisis
     * in such situations only people i really trust can help me